After discovering that I have gluten sensitivity, I started creating and sharing gluten-free, healthy recipes.

-For fatter layers as you progress in the painting, you should use the water-mixable linseed oil if you plan to thin a little bit.
+For fatter layers, as you progress in the painting, you should use water-mixable linseed oil if you plan to thin a little bit.
 The only thing I found was that there was still the smell of the linseed oil, and you have to use quite a bit of it to get the fluid effect you are looking for.
 That tends to slow down the drying process more than usual.

-In both cases, I have used the term, "thin" whether it be with water, thinner or oil.
+In both cases, I have used the term, "thin" whether it be with water, thinner, or oil.
 Further down in this discussion I will talk about the "fat over lean rule" and clarify what is really happening when you add something to make the paint more fluid.

 I have found a solution for the water-soluble linseed oil problem which I am thrilled with, so read on...

 A friend told me about using walnut oil to make the water-soluble oils flow more easily.